i13e/i13e/README.md

 ### Hello There!

-I'm Ian
+I’m Ian, a backend engineer who loves building tools that make life easier for other developers.
+I’m passionate about clean architecture, developer experience, and creating performant, reliable systems.
+Most of my work lives behind the scenes—but that’s where I think the real magic happens.

-I'm a software engineer with 3 years of industry experience.
-I'm passionate about writing high-quality, maintainable code and learning new technologies.
-Outside of programming, I enjoy hiking across the Bay Area while listening to *Nurture* by Porter Robinson, playing strategy games like Chess and Magic, and cooking authentic Italian food.
+When I’m not coding, you’ll find me hiking/biking around the Bay Area with Nurture by Porter Robinson in my ears, playing strategy games like chess and Magic, or cooking Italian food.

 #### Skills